Sproutly Plant Care Team

 Carnivorous plants break all conventional plant care rules.
 Everything you know about houseplants — forget it.
 These three rules are absolute and non-negotiable:

 - Zero fertilizer.
 Never add fertilizer to the soil.
 These plants evolved to extract nutrients from insects, not soil.
-Fertilizer burns and kills the roots.
+Fertilizer burns and kills the roots within weeks.

 - Nutrient-free soil.
-Use only peat moss and perlite (or pure sphagnum).
+Use only peat moss and perlite (or pure long-fiber sphagnum).
 Never use potting mix, compost, or any enriched soil.
-The additives are lethal.
+The additives are lethal — even "organic" potting soil contains too many nutrients.

 Winter Dormancy